Setup and Configuration

 The script below creates a dummy task (“Book a taxi for me please!”) and sends it to your running agent.

-It also defines a Response
+It also defines a

 handler to print out the result when the agent completes the task.